 As the consequences of not following the rules are very serious, it is important that you read the information below and follow the rules regarding examinations.

-There are many different types of examinations, not only written examinations but also laboratory work/assignments, group work, programming assignments, projects, essays, exercises, home exams.
+There are many different types of examinations, not only written and digital examinations but also laboratory work/assignments, group work, programming assignments, projects, essays, exercises, home exams.
 Practically all information is given on web pages and almost nothing as printed handouts.
 If you cannot find the information, ask where to find it!

-Examples: If you are allowed to bring a book with mathematical formulas and tables in a written exam you are not allowed to have your own written notes in the book unless it explicitly says so.
+Examples: If you are allowed to bring a book with mathematical formulas and tables to a written exam you are not allowed to have your own written notes in the book unless it explicitly says so.
 If you have such notes in the book it is considered cheating and will be reported to the Disciplinary Board.

 If the instructions say that it is an individual assignment you have to do it on your own.
 Using another student's lab report is considered cheating and will be reported to the Disciplinary Board.

 The same rule applies for lab assignments where the work is usually done in a group of two.
 The group should do the assignment on their own.
-When it comes to reports, projects, essays, any written or programming assignments (even if it is only a small home assignment) where you use references from books, articles, web-sites, it is very important that you always give references both in the text and in a reference list.
+When it comes to reports, projects, essays, any written or programming assignments (even if it is only a small home assignment) where you use references from books, articles or websites, it is very important that you always give references both in the text and in a reference list.
 And not only text but pictures, charts, and tables also.
 A teacher can use special search programmes which compare and find similarities in both text material as well as computer programming.

 Please remember it is your responsibility to know the rules and follow them.
-If a teacher finds out that you have broken any of the rules regarding examination, you will be reported to the Disciplinary Board and may be suspended from studies at the University.
+If a teacher finds out that you have broken any of the rules regarding examination, you will be reported to the Disciplinary Board and may be suspended from studies at Linköping University.
 Claiming that you did not know the rules and regulations, that you are new to this country or that it is different in your own country, is no excuse.
 Again, it is your responsibility to know the rules and follow them.

 According to chapter 10 in the Higher Education Ordinance, disciplinary measures can be used against a student who: